thomasyao15/windowed-chatgpt/README.md

 - Use the keyword `tma` (teach me anything) followed by any content you want ChatGPT to comprehensively explain
     - This adds extra instructions in front of the content (auto prompt-engineering)
     - ![image](https://user-images.githubusercontent.com/64414639/236802563-6878b413-3cf9-46f6-983a-5859e5604504.png)
-- Use the hotkey CMD + Option + Z to launch tma on any highlighted text on MacOS
+- Use the hotkey CMD + Option + X to launch tma on any highlighted text on MacOS
     - Super useful if you want to quickly learn deeply about any content you're reading, you can keep chaining `tma` prompts from within the Windowed ChatGPT app
 - Use the hotkey CMD + Option + A to append any highlighted text in MacOS to the currently opened obsidian file (you